chariotsofiron/chariotsofiron.github.io/src/mira.md

 Shifting our attention to the top-right, we have the addressing modes.
 All instructions with an `arg` field can use one of the addressing modes in this list.
 Whether `000` refers to the A register or an immediate (K) depends on the "instruction group" (explained in following section).

-There are 5 registers - A, B, C, X, and Y. A is the accumulator, and is used implicitly as an operand and destination in "Group 0" instructions.
-B, C, X, and Y are general purpose registers.
-X and Y also have the ability to be index registers when performing indexed memory addressing.
-Notably missing is a program counter register.
-All jumps use direct addressing, so there's no need to compute offsets, and function call return addresses can be stored as constants and loaded onto the stack manually.
+Mira has 5 registers - A, B, C, X, and Y. Register A (accumulator) functions implicitly as an operand and destination in "Group 0" instructions.
+B, C, X, and Y serve as general-purpose registers.
+X and Y can also function as index registers during indexed memory addressing.

+Mira lacks a program counter since all jumps use direct addressing which eliminates the need to compute offsets.
+Function call return addresses are stored as constants and pushed to the stack manually

 ### Instruction groups

-There are four groups of instructions, indicated by the first two bits of the opcode.
+The first two bits of the opcode decode the four instruction groups.

 Group 0: Two-operand arithmetic and logical operations. `arg==000` is a `NOP` instruction.

 Group 1: Same as group 0, but the `arg` "becomes the accumulator", and the operation is performed with an immediate (a constant stored in the next byte of the program). `arg==000` is the A register.

 Group 2: A move instruction that moves the `arg` to a `dest`. `dest/arg==0` is the A register.
 If `dest==arg`, then `arg` is an immediate.
 This also supports moving an immediate to memory.
-Memory to memory moves are not supported by any implementation, but there's nothing instrinsic that would prevent them.
+Memory to memory moves are not supported by any implementation, but there's nothing intrinsic that would prevent them.

 Group 3: Single argument arithmetic and logical operations. `arg==0` is the A register.
 Shoehorned into this group are the conditional and unconditional jump instructions.
 For unconditional jumps, `arg==0` is an immediate.
 Conditional jumps use the conditions in the bottom-right branching table.
-For example, to banch if the carry flag is set, use `bcs`, for branch if carry clear, use `bcc`.
+For example, to branch if the carry flag is set, use `bcs`, for branch if carry clear, use `bcc`.
 The same goes for the other flags `n,z,v`.

 ## Minecraft implementation details